rotki/rotki/docs/contribute.rst

 Committing Rules
 ****************

-Please follow these rules for commits:
+For an exhaustive guide read `this <http://chris.beams.io/posts/git-commit/`_ guide.
+It's all really good advice.
+Some rules that you should always follow though are:

 1. Commits should be just to the point, not too long and not too short.
-2. Commits should do one thing, if two commits both do the same thing, that's a good sign they should be combined.
+2. Commit title not exceed 50 characters.
-3. Commits should follow a simple format.
-A max 80 columns title, optionally followed by an empty line separator and then the subject.
+3. Give a description of what the commit does in a short title.
+If more information is needed then add a blank line and afterward elaborate with as much information as needed.
-4. More info on commit messages `here <https://who-t.blogspot.com/2009/12/on-commit-messages.html>`_.
+4. Commits should do one thing, if two commits both do the same thing, that's a good sign they should be combined.
 5. **Never** merge master on the branch, always rebase on master.
 To delete/amend/edit/combine commits follow `this tutorial <https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history>`_.